sebastianpech/DrWatsonSim.jl/README.md

 There is no need for an additional call to actually save the metadata, it's done automatically on every change.

 The data can be retrieved using the same call as during creating eg. `Metadata(datadir("somefile"))`.
-Alternatively, the data can be loaded using eg. `Metadata(1)`.
-The id is stored in the `id` field for `Metadata`.
-Besides the `path` and the unique entry `id`, the `mtime` of the files is used for recognition.
+Besides the `path`, the `mtime` of the files is used for recognition.
-If current `mtime` is newer than the stored one, `DrWatsonSim` issues a warning, that the metadata might not reflect the actual file content.
+If the current `mtime` is newer than the stored one, `DrWatsonSim` issues a warning, that the metadata might not reflect the actual file content.

 There is an additional method `Metadata!` that overwrites any existing entry for the given path.